SharePoint/sp-dev-docs/docs/solution-guidance/development-experience-tenant-apponly-permissions-in-sharepoint-online.md

 Now deploy the add-in in the app catalog site.

+Feedback: Need to include information on the App Permissions - Manage app access to this tenant option in SharePoint Admin Center.
+Need more information about this.
+For example, will the apps discussed in this document show up under App Permissions, etc?

 ### Step 5: Install your add-in in your developer site collection

 Navigate to the developer site and add the app.
 Click on **App Details**.